Dr. James R. Vanderwoerd

 Dr. James R. Vanderwoerd has worked in social services and education for more than thirty-five years in both the USA and Canada.
 Prior to joining the faculty at Redeemer in 2006, he was the Director of the Social Work Program at Dordt University, Iowa.
 He also worked as a community researcher at the Shelldale Family Gateway, which recently celebrated its 25th anniversary with the launch of the book Realizing the Dream: The Story of Better Beginnings, Better Futures in Guelph.
 He was also a research associate at the Faculty of Social Work at Wilfrid Laurier University.
 His research interests and publications are in the areas of sexual violence; faith-based nonprofit organizations; the role of religion in social welfare; social work education; and the history of social welfare.

-Dr. Vanderwoerd lives in Brantford with his wife Valerie, a teacher at Brantford Christian School.
-They have four children, all of whom are graduates of Redeemer.
-Vanderwoerd enjoys camping, biking, hockey, disc golf, and photography, and has read The Lord of the Rings six times, including once aloud.
+Dr. Vanderwoerd lives in Brantford with his wife Valerie, a retired teacher at Brantford Christian School.
+They have four children, all of whom are graduates of Redeemer, and three (and counting) grandchildren.
+Vanderwoerd enjoys camping, biking, hockey, disc golf, and photography, and has read The Lord of the Rings seven times, including once aloud.

 Research Interests